eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

     Parameters can be re-assigned to new Series at any time without loosing existing historic data.

-    The series icon indicates the :ref:`type of parameter <node-types>` that will be created.
+    The series icon indicates the :ref:`type of Parameter <node-types>` that will be created.
     Rename and Delete operations should be performed from the Workspaces Menu.